tschuehly/spring-view-component/README.md

 ### Nesting components:

+We can also embed components to our templates:

+#### Thymeleaf
-We can also embed components to our templates with the attribute `view:component="componentName"`.
+We can nest components with the attribute `view:component="componentName"`.

 ```html
 <div view:component="navigationViewComponent"></div>
 ```